cereniyim/fraud-detection-app/README.md

 ```shell script
 docker run -d -p 8000:8000 anomaly-detection-app:0.0.1
 ```
-You can access the app and its documentation on Swagger http://0.0.0.0:8000/docs or interact with it from CLI.
+You can access the app and its documentation on Swagger http://0.0.0.0:8000/docs or interact with it from command line.

-**Interact from CLI**
+**Interact from command line**
 ```shell script
 curl -X 'POST' \
   'http://0.0.0.0:8000/anomaly_detection/' \